James L. Holloway Jr.: Demobilization

-Promoted to rear admiral, Holloway reported as Commander, Fleet Training Command, Pacific Fleet on 8 August 1945.
+Promoted to rear admiral, Holloway reported as Commander, of Fleet Training Command, Pacific Fleet on 8 August 1945.
 He was detached from that command less than two months later, on 26 September, to take charge of the Navy's troubled postwar demobilization.

 Rear Admiral William M. Fechteler, Assistant Chief of Naval Personnel, informed Holloway that demobilization in the Pacific was "completely chaotic", and ordered Holloway to take charge of the effort with the hastily created title of Assistant Chief of Naval Personnel for Demobilization.
 Holloway immediately conducted a quick inspection tour of West Coast demobilization centers and concluded that the biggest problem was understaffing at the receiving facilities, which lacked the personnel to process the paperwork for the flood of returning servicemen.
-To alleviate this bottleneck, Holloway augmented the demobilization center staffs with yeomen, disbursing clerks, and anyone else who could read a form.
+To alleviate this bottleneck, Holloway augmented the demobilization center staff with yeomen, disbursing clerks, and anyone else who could read a form.
 However, after the Pacific returnees had been processed and discharged, they still had to be transported overland from their West Coast debarkation ports to their homes, the vast majority of which were located east of the Rocky Mountains.
 Holloway deputized subordinate Howard "Red" Yeager as director of rail transportation for the Navy, and Yeager worked with the Association of American Railroads to assemble the necessary rolling stock from scratch.
 "I think they reached as low as the Toonerville trolley", Holloway recalled.

 Under Holloway's immediate direction, the task of demobilizing over three million men was completed by September 1, 1946.
 He won a Letter of Commendation for his skill as administrator and was officially praised for his skillful direction and supervision of the Navy's personnel demobilization plan.

 Holloway resisted pressure from various dignitaries to speed the homecoming of favored constituents.
 When a member of the United States Senate brought in a friend to ask a favor, Holloway appealed to the senator's better nature: "I look to you, Senator, to help me maintain my probity."
 Said Holloway later, "No Congressman ever failed to react to such a plea."